davidjnelson/simple-angular-tabs-with-history/README.md

 ================================

 Barebones example of how to do tabs using bootstrap css and angular.
-For the simplicity of not needing a server, I used hashbang url's instead of html5 history url's.
+For the simplicity of not needing a server, I used hashbang urls instead of html5 history urls.

 I included a pom.xml if you want to run it in jetty via maven, just do: `mvn jetty:run` and navigate to http://localhost:8080